HandyPlugins/magic-login/readme.txt

 - __CLI Command:__ Use WP-CLI to create login links.
 - __Brute Force Protection:__ Limit rate of login attempts and block IP temporarily.
-- __Login request throttling:__ Limit login link generation for a certain time of period.
+- __Login request throttling:__ Limit login link generation for a certain period.
 - __IP Check:__ Enhance the security by restricting users to log in from the same IP address that requested the link.
 - __Domain Restriction:__ Allow only certain domains to use the magic link.
 - __Login Email Customization:__ Customize login message by using email placeholders.